borgbackup/borg/docs/usage/notes.rst

 Append-only mode
 ~~~~~~~~~~~~~~~~

-A repository can be made "append-only", which means that Borg will never overwrite or
+A repository can be made "append-only", which means that |project_name| will never overwrite or
-delete committed data (append-only refers to the segment files, but borg will also
+delete committed data (append-only refers to the segment files, but |project_name| will also
 reject to delete the repository completely).
 This is useful for scenarios where a
 backup client machine backups remotely to a backup server using ``borg serve``, since
 a hacked client machine cannot delete backups on the server permanently.